-Let us continue our journey and consider another problem: $1 \mid r_i, pmtn \mid \Sigma C_i$.
-Consider a single core machine where the jobs arrive at different times and preemption is allowed.
+Let us continue our journey and consider another problem of a similar variety: $1 | r_i, pmtn | \Sigma C_i$ .
+Preemption is allowed and jobs can arrive at any point of time.
 We aim to minimize the mean/cumulative completion time.

 In this case, the most optimal algorithm is SRTF (shortest remaining time first).
-For each job, we keep a tab on the time that is left for it to finish execution.
+For each job, we keep a record of the time that is left for it to finish its execution.
 We sort this list in ascending order and choose the job that has the shortest amount of time left.
-If a new job arrives, we compute its remaining time and if that number happens to be the lowest, then we preempt the currently running job and execute the newly arrived job.
+If a new job arrives, we compute its remaining time, and if that number happens to be the lowest, then we preempt the currently running job and execute the newly arrived job.

-We can prove that this algorithm minimizes the mean (cumulative) completion time using a same exchange-based argument.
+We can prove that this algorithm minimizes the mean (cumulative) completion time using a similar exchange-based argument.

-Some NP-complete and Impossibility Results
+Some NP-Completeness and Impossibility Results